Is Aikido Better Than Brazilian Jiu Jitsu?

 Brazilian jiu-jitsu and Aikido are two of the best self-defense martial arts.
 Yet, determining which one is the most successful in street fighting may be difficult.
 Many analysts, however, believe that Brazilian jiu-jitsu is more effective than Aikido.
 But why is that?

 Doing Aikido or Brazilian jiu-jitsu martial arts will get you a long way in learning many fighting concepts for self-defense.
-However, BJJ is more effective than Aikido for self-defense because it offers far more practical and simple techniques to overcome an adversary, even a challenging and stronger one.
+However, BJJ is more effective than Aikido for self-defense because it offers far more practical and simple techniques to overcome an adversary, even a more vigorous, more challenging one.

 Do Aikido and Jiu-Jitsu Work Together?